nyumaya/nyumaya_audio_recognition/README.md

 # Detect simple voice commands and audio events on small embedded sytems like the PiZero.
 Classify audio with neural nets on embedded systems like the Raspberry Pi using Tensorflow.
-This should run on any Linux system fine, on other platforms you might have to compile the library yourself.
+Libraries are avialable for Linux,OSX and RaspberryPi.
+For other platforms you will have to compile the library yourself.

 [![Gitter chat](https://badges.gitter.im/gitterHQ/gitter.png)](https://gitter.im/nyumaya_audio_recognition)
 [![GitHub Release](https://github-basic-badges.herokuapp.com/release/nyumaya/nyumaya_audio_recognition.svg)]()